 Lupin appeared to have a wiser sense about him than Severus would ever have cared to admit, especially in his younger days; even so, it was not beyond him to recognize the potential that his peer had as a colleague.
 It was not past Severus' comprehension that his old grudges were being forcibly pushed aside over time, however incomprehensible such progress was.
 That being said, while Severus would not have said it aloud to Lupin himself, he was pleased with how well the other man had planned the day's undertaking.

 Somewhat contrary to Severus' unspoken expectations, their entrance into the muggle town was not one greeted by bells and whistles, nor was there anyone about to observe their arrival.
 A nearby railroad track sent low rumbles through the otherwise still atmosphere.
 A few windows were lit behind closed curtains.
-The road was mostly unpaved, and the land around them seemed mostly agricultural.
+The road was mostly unpaved, and the land around them seemed primarily agricultural.
 At the end of the street was a somewhat decrepit building, and it was to that one that Lupin nodded.

 "There," he said, shuddering at the sound of a rumble that had nothing to do with the passing train.
 He glanced up, and a few drops of cold rain began to fall.
 "Let's get inside."